 With $250, I was able to get fabrics to make an eight-piece capsule collection of back-to-work outfits that, to me, are priceless.
 But what really excited me was the opportunity to work with my mum again.
 Reflective of our new relationship as two adults, our fashionable connection is more collaborative than it was during my childhood.
 After years living in New York and writing about the fashion industry, I’m able to bring in an aesthetic sensibility that aligns with today’s runway and street style trends.
 Meanwhile, my mum’s unmatched sewing skills, which she’s mastered for over 30 years, helps turn my vision into real garments.
 If we were to do this full-time, I’d be a creative director and my mum would be the atelier’s premiére.

 We’re not the only ones who have bonded this way.
 “Fashion is a big part of our relationship – we have gone through many chapters of our lives where fashion always played a different role,” said Charlotte de Geyter, who, along with her mother Bernadette de Geytor, launched the brand Bernadette in 2018.
 “Having our brand together is a completely new and thrilling chapter for our relationship.”

-Based in Antwerp, the mother-daughter duo make ready-to-wear and home collections that exude the kind of classically chic aesthetic they channel in their personal lives, featuring lots of silky pyjamas sets, bold skirts, and white button downs that feel more like family heirlooms than brand-new clothes.
+Based in Antwerp, the mother-daughter duo make ready-to-wear and home collections that exude the kind of classically chic aesthetic they channel in their personal lives, featuring lots of silky pyjama sets, bold skirts, and white button-downs that feel more like family heirlooms than brand-new clothes.

 For Akua Shabak and Rebecca Henry of House of Aama, the fashion connection started with crafts.
 Henry grew up knitting and sewing, and she passed those skills along to her daughter.